3 indicted on arson charges after fires set inside Target headquarters during riot over false rumor

 Williams' attorney, Matthew Mankey, maintained his client's innocence, saying Thursday "that's not what he was doing."

-Mankey added that Williams "was having an especially tough day" because his stepfather, 61-year-old Eddie George Gordon, was the man who was shot to death outside near N. 10th Street and Currie Avenue by 38-year-old Eddie Frank Sole Jr., 38, the man who later that day killed himself.
+Mankey added that Williams "was having an especially tough day" because the man who was shot and killed earlier in the day was his stepfather, 61-year-old Eddie George Gordon.

 Attorneys for Jackson and Edwards were not available to respond to the allegations.